-Millions of Americans and their families are affected by substance abuse each year.
-Only about 10% of those who struggle with substance abuse receive professional treatment.
-Self-treatment is often ineffective and short-lived.
-For many, achieving physical sobriety is one of the biggest hurdles in recovery, but it is a crucial first step to ensuring long-term success.
+Millions of Americans and their families are affected by a substance use disorder each year.
+But only about 10% of those who struggle with substance abuse receive professional treatment.
+Quitting cold turkey on your own is often ineffective and short-lived.
+For many, achieving physical sobriety is one of the biggest hurdles in recovery, and it is a crucial first step to ensuring long-term success.

 What is Detox?